marycriv/love-bites-backend/README.md

 # README

 Rails backend for Love Bites, a dating app for vampires.
 Front end written in React.
+Deployed with Heroku.

 Made with:
 * ruby 2.6.3p62